-Adaptive policy leverages SGTs for endpoint classification, identity propagation, and policy enforcement.
-Even though Adaptive Policy's actual policy lives and breathes in dashboard, Cisco ISE can be utilized to dynamically assign SGTs to clients based on a number of conditions such as device profile, posture, user, machine, and more.
-This is all done through the use of RADIUS and the AV-Pair for security group tags.
+Adaptive Policy leverages SGTs for endpoint classification, identity propagation, and policy enforcement.
+Even though Adaptive Policy's actual policy lives and breathes in the dashboard, Cisco ISE can be utilized to dynamically assign SGTs to clients based on a number of conditions, such as device profile, posture, user, machine, and more.
+This is all done through the use of RADIUS and the AV pair for security group tags.

 ISE SGT Creation

-Within Cisco ISE, SGTs need to be created to allow for assignment to rules within the Authorization policies.
-If this is a brand new install of ISE and there is no pre-existing TrustSec configuration, to get started the following configurations can be implemented:
+Within Cisco ISE, SGTs need to be created to allow for assignment to rules within the authorization policies.
+If this is a brand new install of ISE and there is no pre-existing TrustSec configuration, the following configurations can be implemented to get started:

-For pre-existing TrustSec installs that want to leverage ISE to send already created SGTs, this section can be skipped and the guide can be continued starting with the section titled: Adaptive Policy Group Tag (SGT) Creation in Dashboard
+For pre-existing TrustSec installs that want to leverage ISE to send already-created SGTs, this section can be skipped and the guide can be continued starting with the section titled: Adaptive Policy Group Tag (SGT) Creation in the Dashboard

 - Navigate to Work Centers > TrustSec > Settings

 - Scroll down to "Security Group Tag Numbering" and select "User Must Enter SGT Numbers Manually" and click "save"